SamPusegaonkar/shuttle/README.md

 # shuttle
-A tensorflow API implementation for detecting shuttlecocks - ROBOCON
+A tensorflow API implementation for detecting shuttle cocks - ROBOCON